adaanene/MERN/project_3.md

 ### Models

-1. inside the Todo directory, install mongoose: `npm install mongoose`
+1. Inside the Todo directory, install mongoose: `npm install mongoose`

 2. Create a folder called "models", and inside it create a file named "todo.js":